standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 node . ../hello-world -c ig-hello-world-config.json
 ```

 When the program runs, it will output a warning message alerting you that mapping to **Basic** usually isn’t the best choice, but in this case, it is intentional.
-After the program runs, the generated profile (a FHIR **StructureDefinition**) will be found in _~/cimpl/shr-cli/out/fhir/profiles/_.
+After the program runs, the generated profile (an HL7 FHIR **StructureDefinition**) will be found in _~/cimpl/shr-cli/out/fhir/profiles/_.
 A **StructureDefinition** can be verbose, and this one clocks in at several hundred lines.

 ### 6) Generate the _Hello, World_ Implementation Guide

->Note: If your organization uses a proxy server, you may have to run the IG publishing process from outside your organization's firewall.
+>**Note:** If your organization uses a proxy server, you may have to run the IG publishing process from outside your organization's firewall.

 A friendlier view of the profile is created when we create an IG.
-To do this, we use the [existing FHIR implementation guide (IG) publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation).
+To do this, we use the [existing HL7 FHIR implementation guide (IG) publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation).

 To generate the IG, run: